frida/frida-website/_docs/modes.md

 communication channel for talking to your scripts, if needed, and later unload them.
 Beside this core functionality, frida-core also lets you enumerate installed apps, running processes, and connected devices.
-The connected devices are typically iOS and Android devices where frida-server is running.
-That component is essentially just a daemon that exposes frida-core over TCP, on *localhost:27042*.
+The connected devices are typically iOS and Android devices where *frida-server* is running.
+That component is essentially just a daemon that exposes frida-core over TCP, listening on *localhost:27042* by default.

 ## Embedded

 It is sometimes not possible to use Frida in [Injected](#injected) mode, for example on jailed iOS and Android systems.
-For such cases we provide you with *frida-gadget*, a shared library that you're supposed to embed inside the app that you want to instrument.
-This library starts running as soon as the dynamic linker executes its constructor function, and exposes the same interface as *frida-server* does, listening on *localhost:27042*.
-The only difference is that the lists of running processes and installed apps only contain a single entry, which is for the app itself.
-The process name is always just *Gadget*, and the installed app's identifier is always *re.frida.Gadget*.
-In order to achieve early instrumentation we let the aforementioned constructor function block until you either *attach()* to the process, or call *resume()* after going through the usual *spawn()* -> *attach()* -> *…apply instrumentation…* steps.
-This means that existing CLI tools like [frida-trace](/docs/frida-trace/) work the same ways you're already using them.
+For such cases we provide you with *frida-gadget*, a shared library that you're supposed to embed inside the program that you want to instrument.
+By simply loading the library it will allow you to interact with it remotely, using existing Frida-based tools like [frida-trace][].
+It also supports a fully autonomous approach where it can run scripts off the filesystem without any outside communication.

+Read more about Gadget [here](/docs/gadget/).

 ## Preloaded

 Perhaps you're familiar with *LD_PRELOAD*, or *DYLD_INSERT_LIBRARIES*?
 Wouldn't it be cool if there was *JS_PRELOAD*?
-This is where *frida-gadget*, the shared library discussed in the [Embedded](#embedded) section, also provides a second mode of operation which doesn't involve any TCP or outside communication.
-All you need to do is to set the `FRIDA_GADGET_SCRIPT` environment variable to the path to the file containing your JavaScript.
+This is where *frida-gadget*, the shared library discussed in the previous section, is really useful when configured to run autonomously by loading a script fromt the filesystem.

-For example on GNU/Linux, just create the file `hook.js` with the contents:

-{% highlight js %}
-'use strict';

-rpc.exports = {
-  init: function () {
-    Interceptor.attach(Module.findExportByName(null, 'open'), {
-      onEnter: function (args) {
-        var path = Memory.readUtf8String(args[0]);
-        console.log('open("' + path + '")');
-      }
-    });
-  }
-};
-{% endhighlight %}

-The latest *frida-gadget* for your OS can be found on [GitHub](https://github.com/frida/frida/releases/latest).

-Now just set two environment variables and launch your target process:

-{% highlight bash %}
-LD_PRELOAD=/path/to/frida-gadget.so \
-FRIDA_GADGET_SCRIPT=/path/to/hook.js \
-cat /etc/hosts
-{% endhighlight %}

-Use *DYLD_INSERT_LIBRARIES* on macOS and iOS.
-Note that */bin/cat* won't work on El Capitan and above, as it ignores such attempts for system binaries.

-You may also add `FRIDA_GADGET_ENV=development` while developing your instrumentation logic, which will make *frida-gadget* watch your file for changes and automatically reload the script whenever it changes on disk.
-This will even work if your script hooks functions, like in this example above, as all hooks are reverted automatically when the old version of the script is unloaded.

-The reason we expose an `init()` method using [Frida's RPC feature](/docs/javascript-api/#rpc) is because *frida-gadget* will call it and wait for it to return until it lets the program continue executing its entrypoint.
-This means you can return a *Promise* if you need to do something asynchronous, e.g. *Memory.scan()* to locate a function you want to instrument, and guarantees that you won't miss any early calls.
-You may also expose a `dispose()` method if you need to perform some explicit cleanup when the process exits or your script get unloaded before the new version is loaded from disk (which happens with *FRIDA_GADGET_ENV=development*).

-For debugging you can use *console.log()*, *console.warn()*, and *console.error()*, which will print to *stdout*/*stderr*.
+Read more about Gadget [here](/docs/gadget/).

+[frida-trace]: /docs/frida-trace/